 This might seem like a tedious and boring task since it requires you to be constantly alert to the technological changes and the upcoming laws.

-However, your constant learning and improvement will only benefit your triggered email marketing campaigns in the long run.
+However, your constant learning and improvement will only benefit your triggered email marketing campaigns and help you with spam control in the long run.

 8. Keep email lists clean